Exact time-evolving resonant states for open double quantum-dot systems with spin degrees of freedom: Introduction

 Second, we solve the time-dependent Schr\"odinger equation for the initial state of localized two electrons on the two quantum dots and obtain exact time-evolving two-body resonant states.
 The time-evolving resonant states on the quantum dots are given by a superposition of the four types of two-body resonant states.
 The wave functions of the time-evolving two-body resonant states on the external leads decay exponentially in time and grow exponentially within a finite space interval, which is similar to the spinless case.
 A difference from the spinless case is that, depending on the choice of initial states, interference between two-body resonant states can appear during the exponential decay of the wave function.
 We show that such properties of the initial states are classified by $so(4)$-type Lie-algebraic structure of the effective Hamiltonian.

 Third, by using the exact time-evolving two-body resonant states, we exactly calculate the survival probability of initial states of localized two electrons on the quantum dots and the transition probability from the initial states to other states.
 The lifetime of the initial states is determined by the imaginary parts of the two-body resonance energies.
 Among the four initial states classified by the $so(4)$-type Lie algebra, the lifetimes of two are independent of the interactions, which is similar to the case of two spinless electrons~\cite{Nishino-Hatano_24JPA}, while those of the other two depend on the difference of the on-dot and the interdot interactions.
 The former two initial states decay to the external leads without transferring to other states on the quantum dots, whereas the latter two are partially transferred to each other during the decay to the leads.
 We note that such a purely exponential behavior is due to unbounded linear dispersion relations of the leads; if there were the lower limit of the dispersion relations, we would have found a non-exponential decay~\cite{ Khalfin_68PZETF,Chiu-Sudarshan-Misra_77PRD,Petrosky-Tasaki-Prigogine_91PhysicaA,Petrosky-Ordonez-Prigogine_01PRA, Garmon-Petrosky-Simine-Segal_13FortschrPhys,Chakraborty-Sensarma_18PRB,Garmon-Noba-Ordonez-Segal_19PRD, Taira-Hatano-Nishino_2024preprint}.
+We remark that the non-exponential decay is experimentally observed in trapped ions and ultra-cold atoms~\cite{Itano-Heizen-Bollinger-Wineland_90PRA,Wilkinson_97Nature,Fischer-GutierrezMedina-Raizen_01PRL}.
+The measurement of the survival probability of interacting electrons on quantum dots is also in progress~\cite{Fujisawa_06Science}.